4fb-dev/vhs/Documentation/ViewHelpers/Format/Replace.rst

 :aspect:`Required`
    false
 :aspect:`Description`
-   Content in which to perform replacement.
-Array supported.
+   Content in which to perform replacement

 .. _format.replace_substring: